 Medicare Supplement plans don’t have an annual out-of-pocket limit because they are designed to cover most of your out-of-pocket costs from the start.
 By paying for your deductibles, copayments, and coinsurance, these plans keep your expenses minimal and predictable, protecting you from large, unexpected medical bills throughout the year.

-How to Make the Right Choice for You
+How to Choose the Right Medicare Plan

 Choosing between a Medicare Supplement and a Medicare Advantage plan is a big decision, and there’s no single answer that works for everyone.
 The best plan for you depends entirely on your personal circumstances.
 By thinking through a few key areas—your health, your budget, and your preferences—you can find the coverage that gives you peace of mind.
 Let’s walk through the most important factors to consider.

-Assess Your Current Health Needs
+Start by Reviewing Your Health Needs

 Start by taking stock of your current health.
 How often do you visit a doctor or specialist?
 Do you have chronic conditions that require ongoing care?
 If you see doctors frequently, a Medicare Supplement plan might be a better fit, as it can help cover the copays and deductibles that add up.
 On the other hand, if you’re in good health and only see a doctor for preventive care, a Medicare Advantage plan could be a cost-effective option.
 It’s also helpful to think about your medical needs and what benefits, like dental or vision, are most important to you.

-Look at Your Budget
+Take a Realistic Look at Your Budget

 Your financial situation plays a huge role in this decision.
 Medicare Advantage plans often have low or even $0 monthly premiums, but you’ll have copays for most services.
 These plans have a yearly limit on your out-of-pocket costs.
 In contrast, Medicare Supplement plans typically have higher monthly premiums but cover most of your copays and deductibles, leading to more predictable costs when you need care.
 Think about whether you prefer a lower monthly bill with potentially higher costs when you see a doctor, or a higher fixed monthly payment for more coverage.